ivmfnal/data_dispatcher/docs/project_query.rst

 Searching Projects by Metadata
 ==============================

-Each project has the following attributes:
+Each Data Dispatcher project has the following attributes:

     * owner - string - username of the user who created the project
     * state - string - current state of the project.
 Can be ``active``, ``abandoned``, ``cancelled``, ``done``, ``failed``